 djay Pro offers real-time stem preparation and also supports DVS and Neural Mix features.
 It’s becoming an appealing DJ platform due to its frequent updates and affordable price.

-DJuced is a free-to-download DJ software that works with a decent number of DJ

-	sets.
-It is simple to use even though its UI is not user-friendly and looks

-	extremely old.
-DJuced comes bundled with controllers sold by Hercules and can be

-	a very reliable alternative to the big three.
+DJuced is a free-to-download DJ software that works with a decent number of DJ sets.
+It is simple to use even though its UI is not user-friendly and looks extremely old.
+DJuced comes bundled with controllers sold by Hercules and can be a very reliable alternative to the big three.

-	While DJuced has a limited set of features, its sampler decks can be used to do

-	a lot of stuff, and it’s making big improvements in terms of stability and
+While DJuced has a limited set of features, its sampler decks can do a lot of stuff.
+It’s also making big improvements in terms of stability and usability.

-	usability.

-	While UltraMixer’s UI is old and clunky, it is great on the inside and makes up

-	for its imperfections with its flexibility.
-It offers an unlimited trial on its

-	full version, so it’s worth a try for those looking for a DJ software with its
+While UltraMixer’s UI is old and clunky, it is great on the inside.
+And it makes up for its imperfections with its flexibility.
+It offers an unlimited trial on its full version.
+So it’s worth a try for those looking for a DJ software with its feature set.

-	feature set.